Hello PicMonkeyers, hello Snapchatters!

 When you head over to Snapchat’s website, you’ll have to pick between an On-Demand geofilter or a Community one.
 If you’re creating a geofilter for a private event, purchasing the On-Demand variety is the way to go.
 Community geofilters are offered free of charge and used for public locations such as landmarks, universities, or your city.

-When it comes to designing geofilters, overlays and pretty fonts will become your best friends.
+When it comes to designing geofilters, graphics and pretty fonts will become your best friends.
 Start off with a blank canvas and design away.
-If love is what you’re celebrating, check out PicMonkey’s Wedding overlays.
-If there’s a baby on the way, take a look at Baby overlays.
+If love is what you’re celebrating, check out PicMonkey’s Wedding graphics.
+If there’s a baby on the way, take a look at Baby graphics.
 Don’t see what you’re looking for?
-Use the Add your own button at the top of the Overlays tab to make your favorite images part of your creation.
+Use the Add your own button at the top of the Graphics tab to make your favorite images part of your creation.

 Save as a PNG and upload to Snapchat